gdbecker/AnalyticsPortfolio/Recreation.gov Analytics/README.md

 - **Facility_Dataflow.m**: Dataflow for Facility data
 - **Activity_Dataflow.m**: Dataflow for Activity data
 - **Campsite_Dataflow.m**: Dataflow for Campsite data
+- **Add a measure table to the semantic model.ipynb**: Notebook for adding a measure table to the semantic model

 ## By the Numbers